Botman-Hotman/DataProcessor/readme.md

 The project requires pipenv as means to manage dependencies.
 A folder for logs and imports is needed as well.

 $ `
-pip install pipenv &&
-git pull &&
+git clone git@github.com:Botman-Hotman/DataProcessor.git &&
-cd TrigifyTest &&
+cd DataProcessor &&
 mkdir logs imports &&
 touch .env
 `